EZHDKING/EZHDLIST/readme.md

 # List is closed source for now

 http://ezhd.pages.dev/

-To submit your score to the list, create an issue
+To submit your score to the list, create an issue on this github repo